Chả cá Lã Vọng (Lã Vọng Grilled Fish with Dill)

 After marinating, place the fish pieces in the air fryer basket.
 Cook at 200°C (about 390°F) for 20 minutes or until golden and cooked through.

-Chả Cá Lã Vọng is not just a dish—it is a culinary legend that embodies the soul of Hanoi.
-Originating from the late 19th century during the French colonial period, this dish was first created by the Đoàn family at No. 14 Chả Cá Street (formerly Hang Son).
-The family served grilled fish to resistance fighters hiding in the city, and the dish quickly gained popularity among the public, especially intellectuals and artists.
+La Vong Grilled Fish with Dill is a vivid experience that awakens all the senses, where rich flavors mingle with the warm humanity of both old and modern Hanoi.
+This dish originated in the late 19th century, during the French colonial period, created by the Đoàn family at No. 14 Chả Cá Street (formerly Hang Son).
+Initially, they served grilled fish to resistance fighters hiding in the city, and the dish quickly gained popularity, especially among intellectuals and artists.

-• “Lã Vọng” refers to Jiang Ziya (Lu Wang), a revered Chinese sage symbolizing wisdom and loyalty.
-A statue of Lã Vọng holding a fishing rod once stood at the entrance of the Đoàn family’s restaurant, representing the hope that good things come with patience.
+The name La Vong Grilled Fish with Dill carries profound historical meaning.
+Grilled Fish with Dill simply means grilled fish or fish patties, but here it transcends its ordinary definition.
+La Vong refers to Jiang Ziya (Lu Wang) – a revered Chinese sage symbolizing wisdom and loyalty.
+A statue of La Vong holding a fishing rod once stood at the restaurant’s entrance, reminding people that good things come with patience.

 (Chả Cá Lã Vọng – Hanoi’s Iconic Delicacy)